wingedrhino/DistroSetup/RaspberryPi/README.md

 that ends with 1 (like 10.42.0.1) is your host laptop.
 The "other" one is the Raspberry Pi.

+Alternatively, you can also just check if port 22 is open in a network.
+You can do it via `nmap -p 22 192.168.0.0/24`.
+This explicitly checks if the port 22 is open for your device on the network.
+On a public WiFi network, there shouldn't be any (hopefully) other than your Pi.

-This IP Address can be random, so you'd need to do this each time you try to connect to a Pi.
+Anyway, IP Address can be random, so you'd need to do this each time you try to connect to a Pi.
+NetworkManager, Android hotspots (from Android 10), and public WiFi networks wouldn't always let you set a static IP for the Pi, so usually this is the best way to make things work.

+Eventually, you could do something funky like writing a server which does nothing that listens on port 666, and then look for THIS port to uniquely identify that you are on a Raspberry Pi.

 I should _probably_ try automating these steps at some point!

-This solution also works if you are running your Pi off a mobile phone hotspot.
-Your laptop and phone would need to be on the same hotspot for this to work.
-The IP address of your laptop is easy to learn, the IP address of your phone would be whatever default gateway gets configured in the hotspot, and then the third entry would be the Raspberry Pi.

-Note that due to changes in Android 10 (which you can google), hotspots have randomized IP addresses and randomized gateway addresses.
-So you can't get any of these values to be predictable.

-If you want a simpler way out, automate this shit in Python!
 Pretty sure there are wrappers around ip link, ip route, and nmap in Python.

 ## Reference Links for OTG Gadget Mode